thesofakillers/Object-Detection-and-Ranging/README.md

     -   [tensorflow-gpu](https://www.tensorflow.org/)
     -   [keras](https://keras.io/)

-On Durham University DUDE machines, running `opencv3-4.init` and `tensorflow.init` before proceeding with the rest of the installation should cover it.
+On the University DUDE machines, running `opencv3-4.init` and `tensorflow.init` before proceeding with the rest of the installation should cover it.

 2. Then `cd` into [Scripts/Deep/](Scripts/Deep/) and run `pip3 install --user -r requirements.txt`.
 3. In the same directory, run `python3 setup.py install --user`.
 4. In any directory, run `pip3 install --user pycocotools`.
-5. Finally, if not already present in [Scripts/Deep/](Scripts/Deep/), download the pre-trained weights `mask_rcnn_coco.h5` from [here](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) (should already be there for Durham Uni Submission)
+5. Finally, if not already present in [Scripts/Deep/](Scripts/Deep/), download the pre-trained weights `mask_rcnn_coco.h5` from [here](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) (should already be there for Uni Submission)

 ## Usage